-The purpose of the strategy is to identify the key issues affecting forestry and woodlands in Moray, highlight the opportunities that exist across the sector, increase the profile of current activities and guide woodland creation to appropriate locations across Moray over the next 20 years.
+The strategy identifies the key issues affecting forestry and woodlands in Moray and seeks to promote the opportunities that exist across the sector to support and enable them to develop.
+It also seeks to guide woodland creation to appropriate locations across Moray over the next 20 years and may be used by the Forestry Commission to assist in assessing applications for forestry grants.